tjelvar-olsson/biologists-guide-to-computing/source/data-munching.rst

 a colon.

 The body of the function, lines four and five, need to be indented.
 The standard in Python is to use four white spaces to indent code blocks.

+.. warning:: Whitespace really matters in Python!
+If your code is not correctly
+             aligned you will see ``IndentationError`` messages telling you that everything is not as it should be.
+You will also run into ``IndentationError`` messages if you mix white spaces and tabs.

 The first line of the function body, line four, is a docstring explaining the intent of the function.
-Line five makes use of the built-in ``print()`` function to write a string to the standard out stream.
-Python's built-in ``print()`` function is similar to the ``echo`` command used in :doc:`keeping-track-of-your-work`.
+Line five makes use of the built-in ``print()`` function to write a string to the standard output stream.
+Python's built-in ``print()`` function is similar to the ``echo`` command we used earlier in :doc:`keeping-track-of-your-work`.

 Finally, on line seven the :func:`test_is_description_line` function is called, i.e. the logic within the function's body is executed.
 In this instance this means that the ``"Testing the is_description_line() function..."`` string is written to the standard output stream.

-Let us try out this code in a terminal.
+Let us run this script in a terminal.

 .. code-block:: none